hack-technicolor/hack-technicolor/docs/Recovery.md

 Here you find some alternative ways of triggering a Bootfail.
 The chance of success is very high if you read the bootlogs from the serial console while performing the procedure.

+#### SysRq reboot

+This is so far the easiest and more comfortable way of forcing bootfail, but you are required to connect the gateway serial console to input the reboot command.
+Read further for other bootfail methods where serial console is not strictly required.

+You can read the [SysRq](https://en.wikipedia.org/wiki/Magic_SysRq_key) commands theory and their magic keys from Wikipedia.
+In short, you connect the serial console, wait for _"Starting the Linux kernel"_ message to appear and immediately press `Ctrl+Break` followed by `b+Enter` on your keyboard.
+This would cause the kernel to fail and trigger the next boot attempt.
+Repeat this thrice in a row and you will see it finally try booting from the inactive bank.

 #### Timed button action

 This is the button pressing sequence for the DJN2130 Telstra Frontier Gateway with `v17.2.0261-820-RA` loaded.
 Timing for different gateways may vary.